Polymer/old-docs-site/articles/unit-testing-elements.md

 ## Structuring tests as HTML pages

 We prefer to run entire HTML pages (e.g pages containing elements) as individual tests in a suite.
+In the same way your Web Components are used in HTML, it's convenient to set up and test your elements in the same sort of environment.

 To create a new HTML test page: